Gojo-Bots/Gojo_Satoru/README.md

 `SUPPORT_CHANNEL`: Your Telegram support channel username where user's can see updates of bot.

 `DEV_USERS`: ID of users who are Devs of your bot.
 Use space to seprate values.
-You can get there id's from [@SessionHellBot](https://telegram.dog/SessionHellBot)

 `SUDO_USERS`: A space separated list of user IDs who you want to assign as sudo users.
-You can get there id's from [@SessionHellBot](https://telegram.dog/SessionHellBot)

 `WHITELIST_USERS`: A space separated list of user IDs whitelisted, cannot be restricted.
-You can get there id's from [@SessionHellBot](https://telegram.dog/SessionHellBot)

 ⚠️ **Note:** In case you are passing more than one value seprate them using whitespace (space) for e.g. If I want to pass more than one PREFIX_HANDLER
 I'll pass it like `'/' '.' '!'` this.